 The NPS will conduct the selection process in multiple phases as follows.
 The NPS first will invite prospective respondents to tour the facilities and submit a detailed proposal in response to this RFP to operate the visitor facilities and services and manage capital projects at Bryce Canyon National Park.
 Following review of the proposals, the NPS may invite all or some of the respondents for interviews to allow the NPS to ask questions and clarify details regarding the proposals.
 The NPS also may choose to visit facilities operated by some respondents prior to final selection.
 Subsequently, the NPS will finalize a Management Agreement with the top-ranked respondent.
-If an agreement cannot be finalized with the top-ranked respondent.
+If an agreement cannot be finalized with the top-ranked respondent, the NPS may seek to negotiate a Management Agreement with the second-ranked respondent.